By Valerie Coffey

 I took chorus class in middle school, and I sang in after-school “special” groups for a few years, where I sang high soprano.
 I can carry a tune, and I hold my own in a harmony.

 But I can’t play any instruments.
-I can’t read music.
+I can’t really read music.
 So karaoke is one of my favorite pastimes.

 Ah, karaoke!
 There’s nothing better than having a supportive crowd sing and dance and clap along with you when you’re onstage, and cheer when you’re done (which happens even for the absolute worst singers).
 That’s why I love karaoke.
 I clearly didn’t get enough attention as a child! 🙂

 So it was particularly gratifying when I got to go up onstage with a real band called The Remedy one night in February 2015 when we were in New Orleans.